8art3k/pinterest-data-pipeline528/README.md

 ---
 ## What I Learned
 ### Data Pipeline Fundamentals:
-- I gained hands-on experience setting up a data pipeline that integrates various technologies like **Kafka**, **AWS EC2**, and **S3**.
-This included managing data flow between different components of the system.
+- I gained hands-on experience setting up a data pipeline that integrates various technologies like **Kafka**, **AWS EC2**, **S3**, **Kinesis**, **AWS EC2**, and **Databricks**.
+This included managing real-time data flow between different components of the system.

 ### Understanding of Kafka:
 - I learned how to set up and manage Kafka topics, ensuring smooth communication between different data sources and endpoints.
 I also became familiar with using Kafka's REST proxy to send data between Kafka and external services like S3.

+### Understanding of Kinesis:
+- I learned how to set up and manage **Kinesis streams**, ensuring smooth communication between different data sources and endpoints.
+- I gained experience configuring **REST API** endpoints to invoke Kinesis actions, including listing streams, describing streams, and adding records to streams.
+- I explored how to efficiently partition data using the `PartitionKey` to direct the flow of data from different sources into Kinesis streams.
+- I created scripts for sending data to Kinesis streams, ensuring that each record is successfully added to the stream with correct partitioning to distinguish data from the three Pinterest tables.

+### Reading from Kinesis in Databricks:
+- I learned how to read streaming data from **Kinesis** into **Databricks** using **Spark Structured Streaming**.
+- I became familiar with the integration of **AWS credentials** from a Delta table and how to authenticate and access Kinesis streams from within Databricks notebooks.

 ### AWS Integration:
-- This project provided valuable experience working with AWS resources such as **EC2**, **RDS**, and **S3**.
-I learned how to configure EC2 instances, install necessary services, and store processed data in S3 for later use.
+- This project provided valuable experience working with AWS resources such as **EC2**, **RDS**, and **Kinesis**.
+I learned how to configure EC2 instances, set up Kinesis streams, and use AWS services to process and authenticate data streams.

-### Debugging & Issue Resolution:
-- Encountering issues such as Kafka data format errors and EC2 misconfigurations taught me how to troubleshoot and resolve problems effectively.
-These experiences helped me understand the importance of proper setup, data formats, and error handling in production pipelines.

 ### Databricks SQL Integration:
-- I learned how to read data from an **S3** bucket into **Databricks** using **SQL** commands.
+- I learned how to integrate **Databricks** with **Kinesis** streams, using **SQL** commands to ingest data directly into Databricks for analysis.

 ### Databricks Table Modifications:
 - I learned that in Databricks, direct table modifications such as adding or removing columns are not possible.
 Instead, transformations are done by creating **temporary views** or **new tables** that reflect the changes or transformations needed for analysis.

 ### Timestamp Format in Databricks:
 - In Databricks, the timestamp is represented in the ISO 8601 format, which includes the date and time with a `T` separator (e.g., `2021-04-01T00:56:57`).
 This format ensures consistent handling of timestamp data.

+### Debugging & Issue Resolution:
+- Encountering issues such as Kafka data format errors and EC2 misconfigurations taught me how to troubleshoot and resolve problems effectively.
+These experiences helped me understand the importance of proper setup, data formats, and error handling in production pipelines.